shoui520/shoui520.github.io/docs/font.md

 3. Search for `font.cjk_pref_fallback_order`
 4. Move `ja` to the front of the entire value

-!!! warning "The commas are important" They are there to separate the language values in that sentence, take care not to remove or make double commas.
+!!! warning "The commas are important" They are there to separate the language values in that sentence, take care not to carelessly remove one.

 Before:
 ![Firefox settings 1](img/font10.png)